-CASUAL FOR A CAUSE DAY
+CASUAL FOR A CAUSE DAYS

-Casual for a Cause Day are days when children may wear jeans, sweatshirts, T-shirts, shorts, (when the weather is appropriate), and other types of "Casual for a Cause" clothing.
+Casual for a Cause days are days when children may wear jeans, sweatshirts, T-shirts, shorts, (when the weather is appropriate) and other types of "dress-down" clothing.
 Proper consideration must be given to the mission of a Catholic school in the selection of clothing or particular lettering or logos.
 Inappropriate or immodest clothing cannot be tolerated (no spaghetti straps, please).
 Should questions arise, it will fall solely to the principal's discretion to determine what is acceptable and what is not.
-Casual for a Cause Day typically fall on the 3rd Friday of the month.
-Students are asked to bring a donation on Casual for a Cause Day, which will be donated to a designated monthly charity.
+Casual for a Cause days typically fall on the 3rd Friday of the month.
+Students are asked to bring a donation on Casual for a cause days, which will be donated to a designated monthly charity.